jromero132/advent-of-code/readme.md

 ### Commands

 - `create`: Create a new Advent of Code challenge.
+  Current supported languages: (py | python) (cpp | c++)
+  *Examples:*
+    * `python aoc.py create -d 13`: It creates the Python solution for day 13 of the current year.
+    * `python aoc.py create -y 2021 -d 13`: It creates the Python solution for day 13 of year 2021.
+    * `python aoc.py create -y 2021 -d 13 -l cpp`: It creates the C++ solution for day 13 of year 2021.
+- `test`: Run tests for one Advent of Code challenge.
+  Current supported languages: (py | python) (cpp | c++)
+  *Examples:*
+    * `python aoc.py test -d 13`: It tests the Python solution for task 1 of day 13 of the current year.
+    * `python aoc.py test -y 2021 -d 13`: It tests the Python solution for task 1 of day 13 of year 2021.
+    * `python aoc.py test -y 2021 -d 13 -t 2`: It tests the Python solution for task 2 of day 13 of year 2021.
+    * `python aoc.py test -y 2021 -d 13 -t 2 -l cpp`: It tests the C++ solution for task 2 of day 13 of year 2021.
 - `maketests`: Create test files for one Advent of Code challenge.
-- `test`: Run tests for one Advent of Code challenge.
+  This barely creates empty files, so, pretty much not used ;)
+  *Examples:*
+    * `python aoc.py maketests -n 2 -d 13 -t 1`: It creates 2 tests for task 1 of day 13 of the current year.
+    * `python aoc.py maketests -n 2 -y 2021 -d 13 -t 1`: It creates 2 tests for task 1 of day 13 of year 2021.

 ## Solutions